alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 <br>

-I know present a comparison between the metrics for the empirical and modeled networks.
+I now present a comparison between the metrics for the empirical and modeled networks.

 <br>